MGuardia10/42cursus_fdf/README.md

 # 42cursus_fdf
 This project is about representing a landscape as a 3D object in which all surfaces are outlined in lines.
 The use of the MinilibX is mandatory.
-The project includes as additional features isometric and parallel projections, three color themes (default, inverted colors and a specific theme for landscapes), model translation and zoom.
+The project includes as bonus features isometric and parallel projections, three color themes (default, inverted colors and a specific theme for landscapes), model traslation and zoom.

 ![C](https://img.shields.io/badge/C-a?style=for-the-badge&logo=C&color=grey)